cal-itp/data-infra/services/gtfs-rt-archiver-v3/README.md

 ## Operations/maintenance

-> You must have [installed and authenticated kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) before executing commands.
-It's also useful to set your default cluser to our data-infra-apps cluster.
+> You must have [installed and authenticated kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) before executing commands (you will need GKE permissions in GCP for this).
+It's also useful to set your default cluster to our data-infra-apps cluster.
 >
 > These `kubectl` commands assume your shell is in the `kubernetes` directory, but you could run them from root and just prepend `kubernetes/` to the file paths.